liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

-![tip](../../images/tip-pen-paper.png) **Tip**: As you use Maven's Archetype tool to generate your hook you can filter on group ID `liferay`, or even the group ID/artifact ID combination `liferay:portlet`, to more easily find the Liferay portlet archetypes.
+![tip](../../images/tip-pen-paper.png) **Tip**: As you use Maven's Archetype tool to generate your hook you can filter on group ID `liferay`, or even the group ID/artifact ID combination `liferay:hook`, to more easily find the Liferay portlet archetypes.

 ---